rdaum/moor/README.md

 The easiest way to get started is to run the `docker compose` setup.
 This will bring up a complete server with `telnet` and `websocket` interfaces.
 The server will be setup with an initial `JaysHouseCore` core import, and will be set up with metrics monitoring via Grafana and VictoriaMetrics.

-To do this, take a look at the local `docker-compose.yml` file, instructions are there, but it really just amounts to:
+To run, take a look at the local `docker-compose.yml` file, instructions are there, but it really just amounts to:

 ```
     docker compose up